 In 285, Roman emperor Diocletian reorganized the empire, dividing it into western Latin- and eastern Greek-speaking halves.
 In 330, his successor, Constantine, moved the empire's capital from Rome to Byzantium, the settlement on the Bosporus founded by the Greeks some 1000 years earlier.
 Renamed Constantinople, the city would remain the capital of the eastern Roman Empire, known as the Byzantine Empire, for the next 1100 years.

-The 313 Edict of Milan (see p.
-2 of Religion and Spirituality) established freedom of religion across the empire.
-Following Emperor Constantine's conversion and the late 4th-century establishment of Christianity as the state religion, Anatolia became a center of Christian thought (see p.
-2 of Religion and palaces, churches, and other buildings across the empire.
-Justinian's most famous construction was the Hagia Sophia Church.
-Converted to a mosque in the 15th century, the building today is a museum and one of Istanbul's most popular tourist attractions.
+The 313 Edict of Milan (see Religion and Spirituality) established freedom of religion across the empire.
+Following Emperor Constantine's conversion and the late 4th-century establishment of Christianity as the state religion, Anatolia became a center of Christian thought (see Religion and Spirituality).

-Spirituality).

-The Byzantine Empire reached its height Emperor under Justinian (r.
+The Byzantine Empire reached its heiaht under Emperor Justinian (r.
 527-565). conquered who territories in North Africa.
 Italy. and southern Spain.
-In addition, he ordered construction of
+In addition, he ordered the construction palaces. churches.